jllados/CL-GA/README.md

 --------------
 GAlib compilation requires the following tools installed on your system ``make``, ``gcc-c++`` and ``t_coffee``.

-The inputs are hardcoded, you must specify in ``examples/GA_TC_lib.C`` the consistency library file (line 87), the parameter list (line 124-131), the MSA and the scoring tool with the input sequences (line 190-199).
+Some inputs are hardcoded.
+You must specify in ``examples/GA_TC_lib.C`` the consistency library file (line 87), the MSA and the scoring tool with the dataset (line 190-199).

 Compile
 --------